aditya-beep/oneshot.ai/README.md

 Get College details by College name/id
 Get similar colleges for a given college
 You could use based on location, no of students and courses offered.
 You could pull similar colleges.
 For ex :- A college1 offers Computer science in Karnataka.
-The similar colleges for this would be other colleges in the same locality but offers similar courses and also with +/- 100 students range.
-Make sure you have mock data accordingly.
+The similar colleges for this would be other colleges in the same locality but offers similar courses and also with +/-
-If there is none found, How would you handle it?
-Responsive UI (React)